Ray Kelly (singer)

-Raymond Kelly, S.P.S. (born 25 April 1953) is an Irish Catholic priest known for his interpretation of popular songs.
-He is the priest of St. Brigid′s & St. Mary′s parish at Oldcastle, County Meath, Ireland, and a member of Saint Patrick’s Society for the Foreign Missions.
+Raymond Kelly, S.P.S. (born 25 April 1953), known as "The Singing Priest," is an Irish Catholic priest known for his interpretation of popular songs.
+He is a member of Saint Patrick's Society for the Foreign Missions.

-He was on dancing with the stars with Kylee Vincent.
-He has a very large family and he sang at many of his relatives and inlaws weddings.
+Apart from his parish activities, he became famous for a YouTube viral video of him singing at a wedding at which he officiated, for his appearance as a contestant on Britain's Got Talent, and for his appearance as a contestant on Dancing with the Stars.
+He has a very large family and has sung at many of his relatives' and in-laws' weddings.

+In May 2023 it was announced that he would be leaving his role as parish priest of St. Brigid's & St. Mary's parish at Oldcastle, County Meath, Ireland to become Associate Pastor in Kilcormac, Rahan and Eglish parishes in County Offaly, Ireland.

 Early life and priesthood

 Kelly was born on 25 April 1953 in Tyrrellspass, County Westmeath, and began singing when he was young.
-In 1989, he was ordained as a priest and began his vocation.
+In 1989 he was ordained as a priest and began his vocation.

 Music career

 Kelly became famous in 2014 after a video of him singing Leonard Cohen's song "Hallelujah" while officiating at a couple's wedding became a YouTube sensation.
 The words were modified to suit the occasion by 10-year-old bridesmaid Lucy Pitts O'Connor.
-By 2020, it had received more than 75 million hits.
+By early 2024, it had received more than 90 million hits.

 In December 2014 Universal Music released a 10-track album Where I Belong of Kelly singing Celtic-inspired arrangements.
 The album was recorded during summer 2014 in a studio created for the purpose in Kelly's house, so that the recording schedule would not interfere with his duties as a priest.
 In December 2015 Kelly was a guest on the BBC Radio 4 programme Midweek.